 Winemakers need to have an above average sense of taste and smell.

 Find out more about training

 - New Zealand Winegrowers

 What are the chances of getting a job?

-The job of winemaker appears on Immigration New Zealand's Immediate Skill Shortage List, which means the Government is actively encouraging skilled winemakers from overseas to find work in New Zealand.
+Winemaker appears on Immigration New Zealand's regional skill shortage list.
+This means the Government is actively encouraging skilled winemakers from overseas to work in New Zealand.

 Winemakers generally work for wineries or wine companies.
-You can work for small wineries, which make up 80% of New Zealand's total wine producers, or for large corporate producers.
+They can work for small wineries, which make up 80% of New Zealand's total wine producers, or for large corporate producers.

 Progression and specialisations

 Winemakers may progress to set up their own vineyard, or move into chief winemaker management roles.